What Is Dua Khatam Quran? Full Text, Translation & When to Recite It

 - Set a daily reading schedule: Read a fixed amount daily.
 For example, reading just 4 pages after each of the 5 daily prayers means you complete the entire Quran in one month (20 pages/day × 30 days = 600+ pages).

 - Use a Quran reading plan: Many apps and printed Qurans include a 30-day reading plan divided by juz.
+For those with memorisation goals, the same approach works for Hifz.
 Following a structured plan makes the goal feel achievable.

 - Find an accountability partner: Read alongside a friend, family member, or study group.
 Sharing progress keeps you motivated and consistent.